browndeer/coprthr/doc/application_notes/programming_parallella_using_stdcl/app_note_programming_parallella_using_stdcl.md

 basic features of the programming model provided by the COPRTHR^&#174;^ SDK for Parallella.
-The STDCL^&#174;^ API is designed for application programmers desiring an intuitive, concise programming model for offloading computations to an accelerators or co-processors.
+The STDCL^&#174;^ API is designed for application programmers desiring an intuitive, concise programming model for offloading computations to accelerators or co-processors.
 STDCL is designed in a style inspired by conventional UNIX APIs for C programming, and may be used directly in C/C++ applications, with additional support for Fortran through direct API bindings.